SpiritsInObjects/spiritsInObjects/README.md

 This is an app that sonifies images and visualizes sound as an aide in creating optical sound films.

-Built off the work by [Carlos Dominguez](https://github.com/carlosdominguez) in the original project: [spiritsInObjects](https://github.com/carlosdominguez/spiritsInObjects).
+The current version builds off the work by [Carlos Dominguez](https://github.com/carlosdominguez) in the original project: [spiritsInObjects](https://github.com/carlosdominguez/spiritsInObjects).

+View [the manual](https://github.com/sixteenmillimeter/spiritsInObjects/tree/master/docs) for operating the application or download it as [HTML](https://raw.githubusercontent.com/sixteenmillimeter/spiritsInObjects/master/docs/index.html) or as [a PDF](https://raw.githubusercontent.com/sixteenmillimeter/spiritsInObjects/master/docs/spiritsInObjects-manual.pdf).

 ### Dependencies